yeasy/learning_pickleball/01_background_en.md

 ![The Born of Pickleball](_images/pickleball-born.png)

-It is said that they both like to play tennis and badminton, but because of the high learning difficulty, their families can not join easily.
-So, they wanted to invent a sport that the seniors and youths can also participate in.
-After a comprehensive study of tennis, badminton, table tennis and other sports, the three inventors chose a moderate court size, used a wooden paddle, and designed a slow-flying plastic ball, which greatly lowered the learning bar for getting started.
-Everyone fell in love with the new sport all at once, and it spread soon.
-The name of Pickleball came from a local “pickle boat” races.
+It is said that several inventors of the Pickleball are keen on playing tennis and badminton, but due to the high threshold, they cannot enjoy sports with their families.
+So they decided to create a sport for all ages.
+Through comprehensive research on tennis, badminton, table tennis and other items, the three inventors selected a moderate field size, used wooden rackets, and manufactured slow-flying plastic balls, which greatly reduced the threshold for sports.
+Once the sport was launched, it became popular and spread rapidly.
+Pickleball got its name from the local rowing event "Pickle Boat".

 Till the year 1990, all 50 states in USA have pickleball players.
 In 2010, International Federation of Pickleball (IFP) was founded to help promote the sport around the world.